| |

 • There is a caveat that children can only fly free on valid “Kids Fly Free” flights.

-• You can use one Discount Den membership to purchase tickets for up to 6 people, as long as they are on the same reservation as you.
+• You can use one Discount Den membership to purchase tickets for up to 6 people, provided they are on the same reservation as you.

 If you are planning any family trips this year, it is an amazing opportunity to check out!
 Their fares are absolutely free.